How-to

 Combining Instagram saves with other sources

-The most effective approach is to combine multiple sources.
+In practice, most trips pull from more than one app.
 You might have Instagram saves for restaurants and cafés, TikTok saves for experiences and day trips, and Google Maps pins for hotels and local favourites.
-Triply handles all three — you can add links from any source into the same trip.
+Triply handles all three, so links from any source land in the same trip.

-The end result is a single curated list of every place you want to visit, organized by who found it and how you found it, which you can then convert into a single AI-generated itinerary.
+You end up with one curated list of every place you want to visit, whichever app it came from, ready to convert into a single AI-generated itinerary.

 Tips for better Instagram travel saves

-- Check the comments.
-Creators often put the exact address or Google Maps link in the first comment — this makes Triply's identification much more accurate.
+• Check the comments.
+Creators often put the exact address or a Google Maps link in the first comment, which makes Triply's identification much more accurate.

-- Don't over-save.
+• Don't over-save.
 A list of 200 vague places is harder to work with than 40 specific ones.
-Be selective — save spots you'd actually go to, not just things that look pretty.
+Save spots you'd actually go to, not just things that look pretty.

 The bigger picture: social media as a travel research tool

-If you're also comparing trip planning apps, see our breakdown of the best AI trip planners in 2026 to see how different tools stack up.
+If you're comparing trip planning apps, our breakdown of the best AI trip planners in 2026 covers how the different tools stack up.

 Ready to use those Instagram saves?

-Download Triply, paste your first Instagram link, and see how fast it works.
-Most people have a full trip planned within an hour of their first import — using inspiration they'd been sitting on for months.
+Download Triply on iOS or Android and paste your first Instagram link.
+The free tier comes with monthly credits, so you can build a trip without paying anything.
+Most people have a full itinerary within an hour of their first import, built from saves they'd been sitting on for months.

 Turn your Instagram saves into a real trip